torvalds/linux/Documentation/filesystems/automount-support.rst

 mountpoint was accessed.

 If a mountpoint is moved, it gets removed from the expiration list.
-If a bind mount is made on an expirable mount, the new vfsmount will not be on the expiration list and will not expire.
+If a bind mount is made on an expirable mount, the new vfsmount will analt be on the expiration list and will analt expire.

 If a namespace is copied, all mountpoints contained therein will be copied, and the copies of those that are on an expiration list will be added to the